Homemade chicken pesto pizza with the crispiest crust, loads of walnut pesto and a kick from pepper jack cheese.

 - heirloom tomatoes, basil and balsamic glaze

-- sauteed spinach and artichoke hearts
+- sauteed spinach and marinated artichoke hearts

-- sprinkle with crispy sage
+- crispy sage.

-- 1 batch rustic pizza dough formed into 6 dough balls
+- 1 batch rustic pizza dough (formed into 6 dough balls)

 - 1 pound best grilled chicken sliced

 - 1 1/2 pounds pepper jack cheese shredded or thinly sliced

 - Prepare your pizza dough according to the recipe directions.

 - Add the basil leaves, walnuts, garlic, olive oil and lemon juice to the bowl of a food processor and puree until smooth but still with a little bit of texture.
 Adjust seasonings to your taste with sea salt and refrigerate until ready to use.